Suvendu-Sekhar-Patra/Airline-Ticket-Booking-System/README.md

 * Sends **ticket confirmation** emails
 * **Queue-based email processing** to ensure smooth and non-blocking operations
-* Utilizes a message queue (e.g., RabbitMQ / Redis Queue) to decouple from other services
+* Utilizes message queue to decouple from other services

 ---